Normal generators for mapping class groups: Asymptotic translation lengths on curve graphs

-It is clear from the definition that $\Mod(S)$ isometrically on $\C(S)$.
-We use the notation for the asymptotic translation length on $\C(S)$.
-It was also shown in \cite[Proposition 3.6]{MM_CC} that if $f \in \Mod(S)$ is pseudo-Anosov, then It is easy to see that periodic mapping classes and reducible mapping classes have zero asymptotic translation lengths on the curve graph.
+The Gromov hyperbolicity of $\C(S)$ provides more tools to study the dynamics of $\Mod(S)$ on $\C(S)$.
+It was also shown in \cite[Proposition 3.6]{MM_CC} that if $f \in \Mod(S)$ is pseudo-Anosov, then It is easy to see that periodic mapping classes and reducible mapping classes have zero asymptotic translation lengths on the curve graph since they have powers fixing a vertex in $\C(S)$.
+In contrast, note that reducible mapping classes can have positive asymptotic translation lengths on $\T(S)$.

-Hence it is natural to ask whether pseudo-Anosovs with small $\ell_{\C}$ are normal generators, analogous to Theorem \ref{thm.LMtrans}.
-This question is widely open, and this section is devoted to introduce some work towards this (cf. \cite[Question 1.2]{BKSW_asymptotic}).
+Hence it is natural to ask whether pseudo-Anosovs with small $\ell_{\C}$ are normal generators, in analogy with to Theorem \ref{thm.LMtrans}.
+This question is wide open, and this section is devoted to introduce some work towards it (cf. \cite[Question 1.2]{BKSW_asymptotic}).